-First things first, night terrors are often more frightening for parents than children.
-They’re also very common, with 88% of children suffering a night terror before the age of 11.
-Night terrors belong to the same group of sleep behaviours as sleep walking and sleep talking and aren’t harmful to children at all.
+First things first, toddler night terrors are often more frightening for parents than children.
+They’re also very common, with 88 per cent of children suffering a night terror before the age of 11.
+Night terrors belong to the same group of sleep behaviours as sleepwalking and sleep talking and aren’t harmful to children at all.

-We spoke to sleep expert James Wilson AKA The Sleep Geek to understand how to identify a night terror, as opposed to a bad dream.
+We spoke to sleep expert James Wilson AKA The Sleep Geek to understand how to identify a night terror, as opposed to a nightmare or bad dream.

-During a night terror, little ones may scream, cry out, sweat, thrash around and – most disconcertingly for their parents – appear to be wide awake.
-The episodes can last a while, until your child moves into a different phase of sleep.
-In the morning, he won’t remember a thing, but you might well feel drained – and a bit tired!
+During a night terror, little ones may scream, sit upright in bed, cry out, sweat, thrash around and – most disconcertingly for their parents – appear to be wide awake with their eyes wide open.
+The episodes can last anywhere from a few minutes up to 15 minutes, until your child moves into a different phase of sleep.
+In extreme cases, they can last up to an hour.
+In the morning, they won’t remember a thing, but you might well feel drained – and a bit tired!